ferniegram/harbour-yast-client/README.md

 ## Debug
 Fernschreiber does only output a few TDLib messages by default.
 To get its own debug log messages, you can either run a debug build to see all of them or use the environment variable `QT_LOGGING_RULES` to specify/filter which messages you'd like to see.

-Run `QT_LOGGING_RULES="fernschreiber.*=true" harbour-fernschreiber` to see all messages or replace the `*` with specific logging categories.
+Run `QT_LOGGING_RULES="fernschreiber2.*=true" harbour-fernschreiber2` to see all messages or replace the `*` with specific logging categories.
 You'll find the logging category inside the corresponding `.cpp` file for backend usage or you can use `JS` to only see frontend messages.

-You can append ` &> fernschreiber.log` to the command to create a text file containing the debug messages.
+You can append ` &> fernschreiber2.log` to the command to create a text file containing the debug messages.

 **Please be aware that debug messages will most likely include personal information** including (but not limited to) chat content and user ids/names of yourself and all your chat partners.
 Do not share it publicly and, at your discretion, try to remove private info even from the parts you do share with a trusted person.